TAJBank

 TAJBank Limited, is Nigeria's second Non-interest bank, operating under Islamic banking principles, established in Nigeria with its headquarters in Abuja, the capital city of the country.

-The Bank operates 17 branches, 5 cash centers and provides regular ATM services as well as Online, Mobile, USSD (*898#) and SMS banking services.
+The Bank operates 45 branches, 5 cash centers and provides regular ATM services as well as Online, Mobile, USSD (*898#) and SMS banking services.

 History

 The institution was founded in 2019, as TAJBank Limited.
 On 3 July 2019, TAJBank received a license from the Central Bank of Nigeria, the national banking regulator, to operate as a regional bank.
 On 2 December 2019, the institution commenced business as TAJBank Limited in offices and branches in Abuja.

 On 12 December 2019, TAJBank opened its second branch at Kano in the process of expanding to other urban centers in the Federal Republic of Nigeria.
 TAJBank recorded its early success in August 2022 culminating in the issuance of a National License by the Central Bank of Nigeria.

-The Bank also opened a branch in Sokoto State on the 24th of August 2020.
-As a Non-Interest Bank with strategic intent of providing excellent services through technology and digital innovation, the Bank focuses on building a strong brand with solutions and competencies in non-interest banking while adopting sustainably ethical conventional banking products and services by leveraging on mainstream and digital media.

-In line with its mission and vision, the Bank seeks to redefine the banking landscape through continuous investment in cutting edge information technology with a view to delivering exceptional service to its teeming customers while also committing itself to its Core values which are Trust and Justice, Customer centricity, Excellence, Determination, and Innovation.
-6 The strategic intent of the bank is to be recognized as the dominant non-interest bank operating in Nigeria with comprehensive non-interest banking products and achieve 75% market share as well as a market leader in service delivery ranking among the top 10 Banks in the country.
-As part of its strategic initiatives, the Bank also intends to pursue branch expansion to achieve at least (50) branches across state capitals/major commercial centres and e-channels (which includes agent banking) for the purpose of banking the unbanked populace and significantly promoting financial inclusion in Nigeria by 2025; while also eyeing international expansion in due course.
-In addition, TAJBank has continued to leverage the strengths of its business-savvy Board alongside its competent and experienced Management team and Staff which navigated the Bank to early success culminating in the issuance of a National License by the Central Bank of Nigeria in August 2022.